Marriage in Japan: Edo period (1600–1868)

 Marriages were duly arranged by the head of the household, who represented it publicly and was legally responsible for its members, and any preference by either principal in a marital arrangement was considered improper.
 Property was regarded to belong to the ie rather than to individuals, and inheritance was strictly agnatic primogeniture.
 A woman (女) married the household (家) of her husband, hence the kanji for 'wife' (嫁, yome) and 'marriage', lit. 'wife entering' (嫁入り, yomeiri).

 In the absence of sons, some households would adopt a male heir (養子) to maintain the dynasty, a practice which continues in corporate Japan.
 Nearly all adoptions are of adult men.
 Marriage was restricted to households of equal social standing (分限), which made selection a crucial, painstaking process.
 Although Confucian ethics encouraged people to marry outside their own group, limiting the search to a local community remained the easiest way to ensure an honorable match.
 Approximately one-in-five marriages in pre-modern Japan occurred between households that were already related.

 Outcast communities such as the Burakumin could not marry outside of their caste, and marriage discrimination continued even after an 1871 edict abolished the caste system, well into the twentieth century.
-Marriage between a Japanese and non-Japanese person was not officially permitted until 14 March 1873, a date now commemorated as White Day.
-Marriage with a foreigner required the Japanese national to surrender his or her social standing.

 The purposes of marriage in the medieval and Edo periods was to form alliances between families, to relieve the family of its female dependents, to perpetuate the family line, and, especially for the lower classes, to add new members to the family's workforce.
 The 17th century treatise Onna Daigaku ("Greater Learning for Women") instructed wives honor their parents-in-law before their own parents, and to be "courteous, humble, and conciliatory" towards their husbands.

 Husbands were also encouraged to place the needs of their parents and children before those of their wives.
 One British observer remarked, "If you love your wife you spoil your mother's servant."
 The tension between a housewife and her mother-in-law has been a keynote of Japanese drama ever since.